The humble knife, along with the grill, smoker, and digital thermometer, are the core parts of a pitmaster’s toolkit.

 - Flat grind – Flat-ground knives are less sharp but more robust than hollow-ground blades.
 Meat Cleavers tend to be flat ground as it gives them the blade strength to cut through cartilage and bone.

 - Serrated – Serrated blades are specifically designed to cut through tough materials as the teeth built into the blade give them additional shearing power.
-It is possible to find knives with a hollow grid towards the front of the blade and a serrated section towards the heel.
+You often find steak knives with serrated edges.

 The spine and the heel